nuthanm/react-app-poc/README.md

 [CDN React Url](https://reactjs.org/docs/cdn-links.html)

+Here, We are going to create a react app without using npm as we all know if we use npm it creates all the necessary files.
+But we should know which files are mainly required to start our react app.

+The following files and libraries required to create our react app,

+1. index.html - main file to render the html
+2. Support for ES6 - modern way of writing javasript
+3. webpack - packing all our css files
+4. Root component - main component
+5. react-hot-loader => this will apply changes immediately in the browser

 **Note:** This repository is never ending one and adds lots of functionality and this helps others to learn it from this repository.

 ## **Multiple ways to setup react application,**